techidaily/site-extra-hints/source/_posts/updated-audacity-techniques-for-smooth-sound-blending.md

 On that note, if you are happy with how your voice has changed, right now could be the greatest moment to preserve it or perhaps record it.
 All popular video and audio formats, including MP3, are supported.
 To do this, click "Export" and select the file format from the Local menu as shown below.
 You can also customize the final destination of the edited audio file using the settings as shown below:

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/j5gTm5KxtQ0?si=onF1rBS2nEM5nLGg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 4\.
 Related FAQs

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/lCpzYpVPIZA?si=hNte-mPRIzjvqpRy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 1\.
 What is crossfade between tracks?